differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 So I'd got a `tls_connection` process, which was already in the `error` state.
 At this point I was starting to suspect that I wasn't looking at an `ssl_connection` process after all.

-It was at this point that I realised that `ssl:controlling_process` looks like this:
+Then I realised that `ssl:controlling_process` looks like this:

 ```erlang
 controlling_process(#sslsocket{pid = [Pid|_]}, NewOwner) when is_pid(Pid), is_pid(NewOwner) ->